Wilbur Ross grilled over role in adding citizenship question to 2020 census

 Ross testified before the House Ways and Means Committee last March that the question was added at his direction after he received the DOJ request.
 But documents released as a part of a multistate lawsuit against Ross showed that the secretary had inquired about adding the question much earlier.

-Ross' highly anticipated appearance before the committee on Thursday comes only days after a second federal judge said he had violated federal law and the Constitution by hastily adding the question to the survey.
+She then suggested that Ross violated federal law by not advising Congress about his decision to add the question, asserting that the question is “materially different,” containing more detail than the one that was asked last time the census officially included the question, in 1950.

+Ross, however, said that his agency had in fact “complied with all the regulations.”

-Republicans on the Oversight Committee excoriated Democrats, accusing them of politicizing the process and defended the decision to add the question to the census.
+Republicans excoriated Democrats, accusing them of politicizing the process and defended the decision to add the question to the census.
 They also attempted to adjourn the hearing, arguing that it could influence a decision by the Supreme Court, which plans to take up the issue next month.

 “I mean, for the life of me, I do not know why the Democrats don’t want to know how many citizens are in the United States of America," Rep. Jim Jordan of Ohio, the ranking Republican, said.
 “But for some reason, they are focused on this question.
 Maybe it’s politics.
 It seems clear to me we are having the hearing today for that reason.
 The majority insists on politicizing the 2020 census.”